William (Bill) Macaux

 Before receiving his PhD in Counseling Psychology, Bill studied philosophy for several years, earned a Masters in Marriage & Family Therapy, and worked in the corporate world (IBM & Cisco) while completing an MBA.
 He brings a combination of compassion and pragmatism to his work with clients.
 He believes in the power of joint discovery.

-Relationships – Forming, deepening, and building trust in relationships, and working through conflict with assertiveness and confidence
+Couples therapy & relationships – Forming, deepening, and building trust in relationships, and working through conflict with assertiveness and confidence

 Group dynamics – Assessment and development of the dynamics of interaction in a team, or in a group of peers or colleagues, and the individual's role as a leader or as a group member